-The financial statements for the year ended 31 December 2022 have been audited by RSM Hong Kong.
-KPMG resigned as auditors of the Company with effect from 7 December 2020.
-RSM Hong Kong was appointed as auditor of the Company with effect from 7 December 2020 to fill the casual vacancy and was re-elected as the auditor of the Company at the annual general meeting of the Company held on 24 June 2022.
-A resolution will be submitted to the forthcoming 2023 AGM to re-appoint RSM Hong Kong as auditor of the Company.
+The financial statements for the year ended 31 December 2023 have been audited by SHINEWING (HK) CPA Limited.
+RSM Hong Kong resigned as auditor of the Company with effect from 4 December 2023.
+SHINEWING (HK) CPA Limited was appointed as auditor of the Company with effect from 4 December 2023 to fill the casual vacancy and to hold office until the conclusion of the next annual general meeting of the Company.
+A resolution will be submitted to the forthcoming 2024 AGM to re-appoint SHINEWING (HK) CPA Limited as auditor of the Company.

-On behalf of the Board Risecomm Group Holdings Limited
+On behalf of the Board

+Risecomm Group Holdings Limited